corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/upgrading/_index.md

 ## Prerequisites

-This documentation assumes you have full administrator access to {{< tooltip >}}Corda CLI{{< /tooltip >}} {{< version-num >}} and Kafka.
+This documentation assumes you have full administrator access to the {{< tooltip >}}Corda CLI{{< /tooltip >}} {{< version-num >}} and Kafka.
 You must ensure that you can create a connection to your Kafka deployment.
 You can check this by confirming you can list Kafka topics by running a command such as the following:

 ```shell
 kafka-topics --bootstrap-server=prereqs-kafka.test-namespace:9092 --list